HOW TO GET RID OF BED BUGS

 A pest exterminator can do either of these treatments for you, and will sometimes offer a combination of the two.
 Keep in mind that a heat treatment is fairly expensive and can start around $1000.
 Chemical treatments will usually start around $500 – $600.
 Ask what type of warranty, if any, you can expect with each treatment.

 You can buy mattress, box-spring and pillow encasement’s.
 These fit over your bedding and do not allow bed bugs in or out.
 A bed bug can lay dormant for up to 18 months without feeding.
 Using the encasement’s will keep them locked in and unable to bite.
-Rapid Pest Has these encasement’s in stock for all sizes of bedding.
+Rapid Pest Solutions has these encasement’s in stock for all sizes of bedding.

 Some people may want to try and get rid of the problem themselves, especially due to the high cost.
 Rapid Pest Solutions offers a retail section in store that sells bed bug kits with the items you need to do a bed bug treatment yourself.
 The key to being successful is being thorough.
 You have a greater chance of success, both on your own and with a pest control expert, if you’re sure to follow the prep list given to you and if you’re doing it on your own, follow the instructions on the pesticides to the letter.